Health Insurance Requirement & U.S. Health Care

 - F-1 international students are not required to maintain full-time enrollment in the summer session or Winter break.

-- Students may purchase the SF State pre-approved insurance plan through in summer if they enroll in the following Fall semester.
+- Students may purchase the SFSU pre-approved insurance plan through in summer if they enroll in the following Fall semester.

 - F-1 international students who are not enrolled in Summer: